jilldela/CE/glossary.md

 * **Durability**
   * once a transaction has been committed, it will remain permanently

+#### Agile
+* way of work that allows product creators to easily adjust to stakeholder and user needs
+* allows team members to to collaborate to decide on the most effective and efficient ways to complete work while making sure that the end users receive what they want and need. **focus on people and interactions not processes and tools**
+* methodology based on the following values and principles:
+  * individuals and interactions over processes and tools
+  * working software over comprehensive documentation
+  * customer collaboration over contract negotiation
+  * responding to change over following a plan
+*

 #### Amortized Time
 * while worst case (O(n)) happens every once in a while, it won't happen again for so long that the cost is "amortized"